swaroopsm/striker/README.md

 ##### Start the Server
 	$ striker strike
 This starts the server at `localhost` and port `1619`

+##### Adding tags to pages
+In your `config.yml`
+#
+	tagged:
+		style: tagged
+This specifies the page that you want to serve for tags.
+For Eg.: if you want something like `http://yoursite.com/tags` change it to the following:
+#
+	tagged:
+		style: tags

 ##### Helper Tags Available:
 *Embed YouTube Video*